Ken Randall

 Biographical Sketch

-Dean Randall received a JD from Hofstra, where he was Editor-in-Chief of the Law Review and Outstanding Law Graduate; an LLM from Yale; and an LLM and JSD from Columbia.
-His original subject area was International Law; his research and writing has appeared in the Columbia, Texas, Minnesota, Washington University (St. Louis), Ohio State, and N.Y.U.
-International law reviews, and Duke University Press published his International Law book.
+Professor Randall received a JD from Hofstra, where he was editor-in-chief of the Law Review and outstanding law graduate; an LLM from Yale, and an LLM and JSD from Columbia.
+His original subject area was International Law; his research and writing has appeared in the Columbia, Texas, Minnesota, Washington University (St. Louis), Ohio State, and NYU international law reviews, and Duke University Press published his International Law book.
 Mid-career he took executive education courses at Harvard Business School and the Columbia Business School.
-The Alabama law students voted Randall the Outstanding Professor in his second year teaching, while BLSA twice chose Randall as its Professor of the Year.
-He has taught an array of courses, including Private Equity & Venture Capital; Healthcare Law; Healthcare Compliance; Legal Ethics; Constitutional Law; Public International Law; and International Business Transactions.
-He has served the American Bar Association as an inspector for the re-accreditation of more than a dozen law schools throughout the nation.
-He chaired the ABA committee from which legal education’s distance education rules originated.

-In addition to his academic accomplishments, Dean Randall has also excelled as an entrepreneur.
+In addition to his academic accomplishments, Professor Randall has excelled as an entrepreneur.
 In 2013, he founded iLaw Distance Education, which became the market leader in distance legal education.
 In 2017, iLaw was acquired by BARBRI Holdings, through Leeds Capital (NY).
-He also has been a founder in the healthcare sector.
+He also has founded businesses in the healthcare sector.
 He has served on the boards of a number of both non-profit organizations and privately held businesses.
-Randall maintains active bar licenses (NY and AL), and has an associate membership in Virginia.